MrLogiousBanana/Desktops_needs_a_Rething/README.md

 We now have the “skeleton” of a solution: app classes become not an abstraction, but the basis for rights and constraints (tray, notifications, autostart, background) via unified system APIs.
 This returns control to users and predictability to developers: fewer hacks, more proper system scenarios.
 Next, we can talk about the “layers on top”: what new UX mechanisms become possible once the platform has this kind of framework.

-## Chapter 5.
+## 🔸Chapter 5.
 How the OS could evolve after the foundation

 The changes above help us organize applications inside the OS.
 In this chapter we’ll look at what functionality could be built on top of that foundation so the OS feels even more predictable and comfortable for everyday computer work.